Murder of Lori Hacking

-Lori Kay Soares Hacking (December 31, 1976 – July 19, 2004) was a Salt Lake City, Utah woman who was murdered by her husband Mark Douglas Hacking in 2004.
+Lori Kay Soares Hacking (December 31, 1976 – July 19, 2004) was a stock broker's assistant for Wells Fargo who was murdered by her husband Mark Douglas Hacking in 2004 in Salt Lake City, Utah.
 She was reported missing by her husband, and the search gained national attention before her husband confessed to the crime.

 Biography

-Lori was the adopted daughter of Thelma and Herald Soares, formerly of Fullerton, California.
-Herald Soares was a Spanish and Portuguese teacher for Sunny Hills High School and was a native of Piracicaba, Brazil.
+Lori was the adopted daughter of Thelma and Eraldo Soares, formerly of Fullerton, California.
+Eraldo Soares was a Spanish and Portuguese teacher at Sunny Hills High School and was a native of Piracicaba, Brazil.
 He met Thelma when they both served as missionaries for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Rio de Janeiro.
 Lori's parents divorced in 1987, and Thelma and Lori moved to Orem, Utah the following year.
 Lori and Mark both attended Orem High School, about 40 miles (about 64 kilometers) south of Salt Lake City.

 Disappearance

 At 10:49 a.m. on July 19, 2004, Mark Hacking called 911 to report his wife Lori missing.
 She was 27 years old at the time.
 Mark told police she had left home early for a customary jog in the Memory Grove and City Creek Canyon area northeast of downtown Salt Lake City, but had not returned home or arrived at work.
 A woman said she had seen Lori near the grove that day, but later withdrew her claim.

 According to family members, Hacking was about five weeks pregnant when she vanished.
 She was planning a move to North Carolina, where her husband had said he was about to start medical school at the University of North Carolina at Chapel Hill.
-However, police say Mark had lied to friends and family and never completed his undergraduate degree at the University of Utah.
+However, police say Mark had lied to friends and family about his academic accomplishments and had never actually completed an undergraduate degree at the University of Utah.
 The medical school had no record of his having applied.

 Shortly after his wife's disappearance, Mark was found running naked through the streets, and was admitted to hospital for mental evaluation.
 While in the hospital, Mark engaged D. Gilbert Athay, a prominent defense attorney in the community.